Drought tolerance in barley: Significance

 Barley has been an invaluable crop for humans since the birth of the Fertile Crescent.
 Prior to the mass cultivation of maize (Zea mays), wheat (Triticum aestivum) and rice (Oryza sativa), barley was the main cereal crop for humans.
 Today, barley is primarily used for animal feed (55-60%) and malt (30-40%).
 Many developing countries still rely heavily on barley as a food source, especially in regions of Africa, the Arabian Peninsula, and South America.
-A decline in barley production would therefore greatly contribute to the already ongoing food crises in these countries.
-CO2 levels have increased by 48% since the Industrial Revolution (1760-2019), thus clouding Earth's atmosphere and resulting in rising global temperatures.
+A decline in barley production would therefore worsen the ongoing food crises in these countries.
+CO2 levels have increased by 48% since the Industrial Revolution (1760-2019), raising global temperatures.
 This has resulted in an increase in extreme weather events, such as drought, in many regions of the world which contain valuable farming land.
 Overall, climates are erratically changing, and one foreseeable way to combat global food insecurity is to breed crops which are tolerant to environmental stresses.